isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

        }]
    }

-Two hooks libraries must be loaded to enable HA:
+Two hook libraries must be loaded to enable HA:
 ``libdhcp_lease_cmds.so`` and ``libdhcp_ha.so``.
 The latter implements
 the HA feature, while the former enables control commands required by HA to fetch and manipulate leases on the remote servers.
 In the example provided above, it is assumed that Kea libraries are installed in the ``/usr/lib`` directory.
-If Kea is not installed in the /usr directory, the hooks libraries locations must be updated accordingly.
+If Kea is not installed in the /usr directory, the hook libraries locations must be updated accordingly.

 The HA configuration is specified within the scope of ``libdhcp_ha.so``.
-Note that the top-level parameter ``high-availability`` is a list, even though it currently contains only one entry.
+Note that the top-level parameter ``high-availability`` is a list, even though it contains only one entry.

 The following are the global parameters which control the server's behavior with respect to HA: